-- Its convergence rate is 1.618. - This is slightly worse than the Newton-Raphson method's 2. - But the secant method does not need to evaluate $f'(x_k)$ needed by the Newton-Raphson method. - This saves about 50% in computation efforts per iteration. - The convergence rate of the bisection method is 1.
+- Its convergence rate is 1.618. - This is slightly worse than the Newton-Raphson method's 2. - But the secant method does not need to evaluate $f'(x_k)$. - This saves about 50% in computation efforts per iteration. - The convergence rate of the bisection method is 1.